MicrosoftDocs/customer-insights/ci-docs/audience-insights/get-started-paid.md

 When system processes such as data ingestion is complete, the system creates corresponding folders in the storage account you specified.
 Data files and model.json files are created and added to folders based on the process name.

-If you create multiple environments of Customer Insights and choose to save the output entities from those environments to your storage account, Customer Insights creates separate folders for each environment with ci_<environmentid> in the container.
+If you create multiple environments of Customer Insights and choose to save the output entities from those environments to your storage account, Customer Insights creates separate folders for each environment with `ci_<environmentid>` in the container.

 ### Step 3: Connect to Microsoft Dataverse

 To use [out-of-box prediction models](predictions-overview.md#out-of-box-models), configure data sharing with Microsoft Dataverse.
-Or you can enable data ingestion from on-premises data sources, providing the Microsoft Dataverse environment URL that your organization administers.
+Or you can enable data ingestion from on-premises data sources, providing the Microsft Dataverse envirnment URL that your organization administers.
 Select **Enable data sharing** to share Customer Insights output data with a Microsoft Dataverse Managed Data Lake.

 > [!NOTE]
 > Customer Insights does not support the following data sharing scenarios: